-Flávio Villalva did a breakdown of the amazing stylized VFX made in Unity for the character Diva from Dungeon Hunter Champions: equalizer effects, smoke puffs, and fire.
+Flávio Villalva did a breakdown of the amazing stylized VFX made in Unity for the character Diva from Dungeon Hunter Champions.

 Hello, everyone!
 My name is Flávio Villalva and I’m a VFX Artist from São Paulo, Brazil.
 I’m currently working at Gameloft Montreal.
 Since I was a kid, I loved playing games, but most of all, I loved tweaking games and messing with tools such as the Warcraft 2 Map Editor.
 Some years later I realized that working with games was a real option, despite the games industry is pretty small in Brazil.
 As soon as I saw the chance to get in, I took it.